Often, we get asked: “What’s the difference between the data analyst vs data scientist role”?

 - Modeling Tools: SAS, RapidMiner; AutoML tools like H2O, Amazon SageMaker, or DataRobot

-- Programming (often at intermediate level): Excel VBA, R, or Python
+- Programming (often at the intermediate level): Excel VBA, R, or Python

 Data Scientist Tools

 Data scientists likewise leverage many of these same tools.
 However, not all of these tools scale with big data.
 Moreover, data scientists tend to prefer building their own solutions.
 As such, data scientists generally prefer programming (and specifically Python) to manipulate and model data and (sometimes) to automate their predictions.
 Moreover, driven by the need for more computational power, data scientists commonly rely on cloud-based systems.
 Here’s an example list:

 - Programming (more expert level): Python, Scala, Spark, R; also C, C++, or Java are common for tenured scientists coming from an engineering background

 - Databases: Both NoSQL and traditional SQL Databases

 - Cloud computing: AWS, Google Cloud, or Microsoft Azure